score-json/nlohmann_json/TSF/trustable/statements/JLS-11.md

     Erikhu1: 1.0
 ---

-Outstanding bugs or misbehaviours are analyzed within eclipse-score/inc_nlohmann_json to determine whether they are relevant for S-CORE's use cases of the nlohmann/json library.
+Outstanding bugs or misbehaviours are analysed within eclipse-score/inc_nlohmann_json to determine whether they are relevant for S-CORE's use cases of the nlohmann/json library.